Albemarle Street

 The trip to Colpoy's Bay from Wiarton takes you down Spragge's Hill and along the shore of the bay until you reach the village wharf.
 At this point, the road makes a 90 degree turn to the north.
 In 1914 you would round the curve and take in the view displayed at the top of Figure 8A.
 This image from "Days of the `Mud Hen'" shows the Cunningham home and blacksmith shop at far right (later converted to Cunningham's Hall - see the page of this website entitle "The Community Hall"), the Forest Home Hotel at centre-right, followed by the "drive-in" agricultural weigh scale and homes further up Whicher's Hill, including the former home of Mr. James McDonagh in the distance at right (sold the year before) who was also the architect of the Community Hall (see "The Community Hall").
 The structures on the left-hand side are described in the caption within the image.

-The bottom image of Figure 8A shows the same view in the summer of 2001.
+The bottom two images of Figure 8A show the same view in the summers of 2001 and 2023, respectively.
 The only buildings that remain on Albemarle St. from 1914 are Whicher's store and a few of the residences, including the McDonagh home (the only one of these remaining buildings visible in either image of Figure 8A).

 The top photo in Figure 8B provides a southward view of Albemarle St. from part way up Whicher's Hill, just north of Kribs Road, visible at right.
 This image dates from around 1917.
 Whicher's store is at right with the wool and salt houses and Pruder's store further down the street.
 The weigh scales make an appearance at left.
 Note the street lamp at far right.
 It was no doubt powered by Whicher's private generator (as mentioned under "Frames Falls") which was located on Colpoy's Creek, just north of the woolhouse.
-The same view is given in the bottom image of Figure 8B.
+The same view is given in the bottom two images of Figure 8B as of 2001 and 2023.
 Once again, only the store remains visible from the former picture.

 Figure 8C: Colpoy's Bay village looking southwest.
 1922